 They are assessed in PE Levels – 3-8 and cover 8- 10 physical activities annually.
 At the end of every year, inclusive of end of KS3, students are given a PE level based on an average of their 4 ‘best’ sports.

-Pupils can choose this course which is 6 lessons over the two week timetable to cover 100% coursework units.
+Pupils can choose this course which is 6 lessons over the two week timetable to cover coursework units and an online exam.

 Students have a choice of the following courses in POST 16 PE: